alishaburgfeld/AllYouCanExercise/README.md

 VITE Environment variables:
 All environment variables intended for client-side access in a Vite application must be prefixed with VITE\_.
 For example, VITE_API_KEY=your_key_here
 Environment variables are accessed in the code using import.meta.env.
 For example: import.meta.env.VITE_API_KEY

+These are also baked-in at build-time - so when I was attempting to build it locally and then copy the dist folder over, it was not working b/c it was copying the local env variables - i also had to add the arg into the dockerfile and compose.yaml.

+The trailing / at the end of proxy_pass replaces the URI path.

+For example, a request to /api/exercises/group/CARDIO gets forwarded to http://backend:8080/exercises/group/CARDIO → Spring sees /exercises/... instead of /api/exercises/....

+If your controllers are mapped with @RequestMapping("/api"), Spring will not match the path, so it defaults to static resource handling → 403/404.

 <!-- Helpful Videos and Tutorials-->